iQSuite/platform-sdk-python/README.md

 ### Add Document to Index

 Add a new document to an existing index.
-(NOTE: To use this function, you already should have an existing index)
+(NOTE: We need an existing index with valid `index_id` to use this.)

 ```python
 try: